 Instructions

-3. Add carrot, yam, apple, broth, red lentils, sea salt, tomato, and coconut milk.
+2. Add veggies, lentils and liquids: Add carrot, yam, apple, broth, red lentils, sea salt, tomato, and coconut milk.
 Stir and scrape any bits stuck on the bottom.
-Set the instant pot to medium pressure for 10 minutes.
+Secure the lid and set the instant pot to medium pressure for 10 minutes.

-4. Release the pressure.
-Stir in parsley, cilantro and lemon juice.
+4. Finish: Stir in parsley, cilantro and lemon juice.
+Adjust flavor if needed by adding salt, more lemon or spice.

 Serve with yogurt and naan bread or basmati rice.